Chapter 127-1 General Provisions

 (A) "Board" means the minority development financing advisory board.

-(C) "Director" means the director of the Ohio department of development and assigned staff where appropriate.
+(C) "Director" means the director of the Ohio development services agency and assigned staff where appropriate.

 Promulgated Under: 119.03